 Compensate at a standardized rate for each individual/organization that considers time, expertise (including lived and living experience and perspective)

-Do not require baseline knowledge of energy efficiency to participate in the compensation program
+Do not require baseline knowledge of energy efficiency to participate in the compensation program; however, participant must in engage in on-boarding energy efficiency training to be provided by CAEECC.

 Eligibility Criteria for the Pilot

-Prioritize/Target/Limit compensation to individuals/organizations not receiving I-Comp funding
+Prioritize/Target/Limit compensation to individuals/organizations not presently using I-Comp funding; or for whom I-Comp Funding is not a feasible option.

 Prioritize/Target/Limit compensation to individuals/organizations who are not currently members of CAEECC

+Individuals/organizations should be non-financially-interested parties.

+Individuals/organizations are actively involved and make meaningful contribution(s).
+A minimum level of participation needs to be met.

+Participation would expose individuals/organizations to a significant financial hardship.

 Questions Identified for Further Discussion